bounceru/payload-shop/README.md

-# StagePass Core – Multi-Tenant Ticketing Platform
+# – Multi-Tenant Ticketing Platform

 This project is the backend core for **StagePass**, a multi-tenant event ticketing system built with [Payload CMS](https://payloadcms.com), [Next.js](https://nextjs.org), and MongoDB.
 It allows each tenant (organization) to manage their own ticket shop, events, reservations, and settings, all within a scalable and customizable system.